Alex Hope (songwriter)

 Alexandra Hope Robotham (born 29 November 1993) is an Australian producer, songwriter, and multi-instrumentalist.
 They are the child of author Michael Robotham.

 Career

-Alex worked as a producer and writer on Troye Sivan's debut album, Blue Neighbourhood, released in December 2015, and featured as a vocalist on the song 'BLUE'.
-'Youth' won Song of the Year at the 2016 ARIA Awards, where Alex was also nominated for Producer of the Year and Engineer of the Year for their work on Blue Neighbourhood.
+Hope worked as a producer and writer on Troye Sivan's debut album, Blue Neighbourhood, released in December 2015, and featured as a vocalist on the song 'BLUE'.
+'Youth' won Song of the Year at the 2016 ARIA Awards, where Hope was also nominated for Producer of the Year and Engineer of the Year for their work on Blue Neighbourhood.